 Diesel Vehicle Availability

 According to J.D.
-Power Automotive Forecasting, demand for light-duty diesel vehicles might approximately double in the next 10 years.
-More auto manufacturers will be producing light-duty diesels, and these vehicles will be more fuel efficient and environmentally friendly than ever.
+Power Automotive Forecasting, demand for light-duty diesel vehicles might double in the next 10 years.
+More auto manufacturers could be producing light-duty diesels, and these vehicles will be more fuel efficient and environmentally friendly than ever.

 Use the Light-Duty Vehicle Search to browse the available models approved by their manufacturers to use B20 (20% biodiesel, 80% petroleum diesel).
 To learn about all currently available light-duty diesel vehicles, use FuelEconomy.gov's diesel vehicle search.

 Biodiesel or biodiesel blends are used by heavy-duty vehicle operators to reduce petroleum consumption and pollutant emissions.
 Engine manufacturers may certify their engines for use with B20.
-See a list of certified engines from the National Biodiesel Board.
+See a list of OEM position statements on B20.

 Learn about buying and selling pre-owned alternative fuel and advanced vehicles.